 Is this for Me?

 Next, consider your personality as objectively as you can.
-If you’re not sure, you can manage this, ask a trusted friend for total honesty (but be prepared not to take offence at their response).
-A great freelancer needs to manage their time well, be highly organised, self-sufficient and prepared to work extremely hard.
+If you’re unsure, you can manage this, ask a trusted friend for total honesty (but be prepared not to take offence at their response).
+A great freelancer needs to manage their time well, be highly organised, self-sufficient and be prepared to work extremely hard.

 If you don’t meet all of these criteria, this doesn’t necessarily mean that you would make a lousy freelancer.
-However, it does mean you should think about what would help you reach those standards.
+However, it does mean you should consider what would help you reach those standards.

-For example, if you are generally disorganised, would scheduling a set time for administrative tasks into your day help?
+For example, would scheduling a set time for administrative tasks in your day help if you are generally disorganised?
 If so, press on!
-Note it down with your other answers, so that you can be sure to implement whatever accommodations you need to function effectively when the time comes.
+Note it down with your other answers so that you can be sure to implement whatever accommodations you need to function effectively when the time comes.

 The Business Plan

 The next step is to work out if your business is economically viable.
 What would your costs be, and what would you charge?
-When performing some initial costing, don’t forget the hidden expenses that can quickly add up.
+Don’t forget the hidden expenses that can quickly add up when performing some initial costing.
 These include tax, transport, equipment, insurance and other similar costs.

-Don’t forget to factor in your time, and some profit, which will use to reinvest in your enterprise.
-Freelancers often make of underestimating the value of their work, so make sure to avoid falling into this trap.
+Don’t forget to factor in your time and some profit, which will use to reinvest in your enterprise.
+Freelancers often underestimate the value of their work, so avoid falling into this trap.